rolynda/reauxhli/_posts/2010-07-26-I-was-eight.markdown

 </center>

 I woke up that day to my sister’s worried eyebrows, her eyelids closed, pretending to be asleep.
-I didn’tknow what was happening, but I knew that I had to pretend I was asleep too.
+I didn’t know what was happening, but I knew that I had to pretend I was asleep too.
-Imade really slow movements and searched for her hand or leg, anything under the blanket we shared to let her know I was awake and ready for a command.
+I made really slow movements and searched for her hand or leg, anything under the blanket we shared to let her know I was awake and ready for a command.

 It was her forearm I found.